 Anyone with an interest in international art will have heard of Lionel Smit.
-At the very least, you’ll recognise his work, which memorably graced the cover of the National Art Gallery’s prestigious BP Portrait Awards in 2013 and won him the ‘Viewer’s Choice’ honour.
-Having grown up in Pretoria with his renowned sculptor father Anton Smit, he’s now based outside Cape Town in the beachy suburb of Somerset West, where he’s just opened a new studio and gallery space.
-As a barometre of his success, his paintings and sculptures also appear in some of South Africa’s best boutique hotels, which celebrate his art alongside other homegrown talents.
+At the very least, you’ll recognise his work, which graced the cover of the National Art Gallery’s BP Portrait Awards in 2013 and won him the ‘Viewer’s Choice’ honour.
+Having grown up in Pretoria with his sculptor father Anton Smit, he’s now based outside Cape Town in the beachy suburb of Somerset West, where he’s just opened a new studio and gallery space.
+As a barometre of his success, his work also appears in some of South Africa’s best boutique hotels, which celebrate his art alongside other homegrown talents.
 Following a recent trip to the country, we sat down with the artist to get his insider tips on how to be led astray in South Africa…

 Describe the Pretoria of your childhood